 Contract or instrument type The name of the contract or instrument type (e.g., swap, swaption, forward, option, basis swap, index swap, basket swap).
 Y Underlying asset identifier 1 The unique identifier of the asset referenced in the derivative.
-Underlying asset identifier 2 The unique identifier of the second asset referenced in the derivative, if more than one.
+Y Underlying asset identifier 2 The unique identifier of the second asset referenced in the derivative, if more than one.
 If more than two assets identified in the derivative, report the unique identifiers for those additional underlying assets.
-Asset class Major asset class of the product (e.g., interest rate, credit, commodity, foreign exchange, equity).
+Y Asset class Major asset class of the product (e.g., interest rate, credit, commodity, foreign exchange, equity).
 Y (If available) Effective date or start date The date the derivative becomes effective or starts.
 Y Maturity, termination or end date The date the derivative expires.
 Y Payment frequency or dates The dates or frequency the derivative requires payments to be made (e.g., quarterly, monthly).
-Reset frequency or dates The dates or frequency at which the price resets (e.g., quarterly, semi-annually, annually).
-Day count convention Factor used to calculate the payments (e.g., 30/360, actual/360).
-Delivery type Indicate whether derivative is settled physically or in cash.
+Y Reset frequency or dates The dates or frequency at which the price resets (e.g., quarterly, semi-annually, annually).
+Y Day count convention Factor used to calculate the payments (e.g., 30/360, actual/360).
+Y Delivery type Indicate whether derivative is settled physically or in cash.
 Y Price 1 The price, rate, yield, spread, coupon or similar characteristic of the derivative.
 This must not include any premiums such as commissions, collateral premiums or accrued interest.
-Price 2 The price, rate, yield, spread, coupon or similar characteristic of the derivative.
+Y Price 2 The price, rate, yield, spread, coupon or similar characteristic of the derivative.
 This must not include any premiums such as commissions, collateral premiums or accrued interest.
-Price notation type 1 The manner in which the price is expressed (e.g., percentage, basis points).
+Y Price notation type 1 The manner in which the price is expressed (e.g., percentage, basis points).
 Y Price notation type 2 The manner in which the price is expressed (e.g., percentage, basis points).
 Y

-Price multiplier The number of units of the underlying reference entity represented by 1 unit of the derivative.Y (If available) Notional amount leg 1 Total notional amount(s) of leg 1 of the derivative.
+Price multiplier The number of units of the underlying reference entity represented by 1 unit of the derivative.
+Y (If available) Notional amount leg 1 Total notional amount(s) of leg 1 of the derivative.
 Y Notional amount leg 2 Total notional amount(s) of leg 2 of the derivative.
-Currency leg 1 Currency of leg 1.
+Y Currency leg 1 Currency of leg 1.
 Y Currency leg 2 Currency of leg 2.
 Y Settlement currency The currency used to determine the cash settlement amount.
-Y Up-front payment Amount of any up-front payment. Ν Currency or currencies of up- front payment The currency or currencies in which any up-front payment is made by one counterparty to another.
+Y Up-front payment Amount of any up-front payment.
+N Currency or currencies of up-front payment The currency or currencies in which any up-front payment is made by one counterparty to another.
 N Embedded option Indicate whether the option is an embedded option.
-Y (If available) B. Additional Asset Information These fields are required to be reported for the respective types of derivatives set out below, even if the information is entered in a Common Data field above. i) Interest rate derivatives Fixed rate leg 1 The rate used to determine the payment amount for leg 1 of the derivative.
-Y Fixed rate leg 2 rate leg 2 The rate used to determine the payment amount for leg 2 Y Floating rate leg 1 The floating rate used to determine the payment amount for leg 1 of the derivative.
-Floating rate leg 2 The floating rate used to determine the payment amount for leg 2 of the derivative.
-Fixed rate day count convention Factor used to calculate the fixed payer payments (e.g., 30/360, actual/360).
-Fixed leg payment frequency or dates
+Y (If available) B. Additional Asset Information These fields are required to be reported for the respective t derivatives set out below, even if the information is entered Data field above. i) Interest rate derivatives Fixed rate leg 1 The rate used to determine the payment amount for leg 1 of the derivative.
+Y Fixed rate leg 2 The rate used to determine the payment amount for leg 2 of the derivative.
+Y Floating rate leg 1 The floating rate used to determine the payment amount for leg 1 of the derivative.
+Y Floating rate leg 2 The floating rate used to determine the payment amount for leg 2 of the derivative.
+Y Fixed rate day count convention Factor used to calculate the fixed payer payments (e.g., 30/360, actual/360).
+Y Fixed leg payment frequency or dates Frequency or dates of payments for the fixed rate leg of the derivative (e.g., quarterly, semi-annually, annually).
+Y